hafnium49/mcp_server_feedly/README.md

       "args": [
         "ts-node",
         "/path/to/mcp_server_feedly/server.ts"
-      ]
+      ],
+      "env": {
+        "FEEDLY_TOKEN": "YOUR_TOKEN_HERE"
       }
     }
   }
+}
 ```

-Replace the path with the location of `server.ts` on your system.
+Replace the path with the location of `server.ts` on your system and supply your Feedly token in place of `YOUR_TOKEN_HERE`.
 Claude Desktop will use this command to start the Feedly MCP server when needed.